OBA-Research/VAAS/CONTRIBUTING.md

 # Contributing to VAAS

 Thank you for your interest in improving **VAAS (Vision-Attention Anomaly Scoring)**.
-This guide explains how to set up the development environment and how to contribute changes.

-## NOTE

-- Torch must not be imported at import-time of public APIs.
-- Torch may be imported freely inside internal modules.
+This document defines the **rules and expectations** for contributing to the VAAS codebase.

 ---

+## Important Design Constraints (Read First)

+- **PyTorch must NOT be imported at import-time of public APIs**
+  - Public entry points (e.g. `vaas.inference.pipeline`) must remain importable without torch.
+- **PyTorch may be imported freely inside internal logic**
+  - Internal functions, methods, and execution paths may require torch.
+- Lazy-loading is a **hard requirement**, not a preference.

+If a change breaks CI-safe imports, it will not be accepted.

+---

 ## 1. Development Environment

-VAAS uses **uv** for dependency and environment management.
+VAAS uses **uv** for environment and dependency management.

-Create and activate the environment:
+Create and activate the development environment:

 ```bash
 uv venv